Article 1 Application of the Present Rules and Jurisdiction of the Court of Arbitration for Sport (CAS)

 The Panel organizes the procedure as it considers appropriate while taking into account the specific needs and circumstances of the case, the interests of the parties, in particular their right to be heard, and the particular constraints of speed and efficiency specific to the present ad hoc procedure.
 The Panel shall have full control over the evidentiary proceedings.

 Except where it considers another form of procedure more appropriate, the Panel shall summon the parties to a hearing on very short notice immediately upon receipt of the application.
 It shall append a copy of the application to the summons to appear addressed to the respondent.
+Unless the Panel decides otherwise in compliance with the sanitary measures in force, the hearing shall be held by video-conference or by telephone conference.

 At the hearing, the Panel shall hear the parties and take all appropriate action with respect to evidence.
 The parties shall introduce at the hearing all the evidence they intend to adduce and produce the witnesses, who shall be heard immediately.